Life Among the Piutes: Their Wrongs and Claims

 to do.

-How good of him to try and heal the wound, and
+How good of him to try and heal the wound,

 how vain were his efforts!
 My people had never seen